hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 We have deployed a simple NFS server to the RHPDS bastion host.
 This is the same machine you connected to as lab-user to port forward for the squid.
 The NFS server is sharing four directories on that host.
 You can view the setup directly on that bastion (not from within the lab environment's CLI):

+> **REMINDER**: You can find your bastion's access details in your RHPDS welcome email.

 ~~~bash
 [lab-user@bastion ~]$ ls -l /mnt/nfs/
 total 0